lcr/lcr.github.io/_posts/2023-03-22-javascript-in-markdown.md

 ---{% endraw %}
 ```

-Finally, you can introduce JavaScript into Markdown.
+Step 3, introduce JavaScript into Markdown.

 ```text
 {% raw %}{% for js in page.customjs %}